The Background Eraser tool is an old feature that hasn’t been updated in a long while.

 How To Use the Remove Background action and Select and Mask

-With the latest Photoshop version, you have Adobe Sensei, an Artificial Intelligence to aid you in creating fast and accurate selections in one click of a button.
+With the latest Photoshop version, you have Adobe Sensei, an Artificial Intelligence to aid you in creating fast and accurate selections with one click of a button.

 Select your image layer.

-Double-click on the Layer Mask thumbnail to go to the Select and Mask workspace.
+Double-click the Layer Mask thumbnail to go to the Select and Mask workspace.